caseyjdavis/win11setup/README.md

 # My Windows

-This is auto installation script for settings my OS like a boss.
+This is auto installation script for setting up a Windows 11 box from base.

 # Features